Please contact us if you don't find your answer below, or if any answers require clarification.

-For consumer-owned food co-ops today the cost of an owner unit ranges from $100 to about $400.
-Based on our assessment of capital needs, we have set the cost of one Class A Member-Owner Unit (i.e. the cost of becoming a member-owner in the Wasatch Cooperative Market) at $300.
+Based on our assessment of capital needs, we have set the cost of one Class A member-owner unit (i.e. the cost of becoming a member-owner) at $300.
+It is a one-time investment, not an annual fee.
 The Member-Ownership drive has begun so click here to get started.

-5. Once I am a Member-Owner, is it possible to cancel my Member-Ownership?
+5. Once I am a member-owner, is it possible to cancel my membership?

-6. Who will benefit from the Wasatch Cooperative Market's existence?
+6. Who will benefit from Wasatch Cooperative Market's existence?

-Member-Owners will certainly garner the most benefit (see #2).
-However, the Co-op will also benefit the community at large through access to fresh food, increased economic development, job creation and training, and livable wages.
-We also hope to create various programs and philanthropic activities as part of our commitment to cooperative values and principles.
-The Co-op will also be great for local farmers, producers, growers, entrepreneurs and artisans, as we plan to emphasize buying locally whenever possible.
+Member-owners will certainly garner the most benefit (see #2).
+However, the Co-op will also benefit the community-at-large through access to fresh food, increased economic development, job creation and training, and livable wages.
+We also aspire to create various programs and philanthropic activities as part of our commitment to cooperative values and principles.
+The Co-op will also be great for local farmers, producers, growers, entrepreneurs and artisans, as we plan to emphasize buying local products at align with our other priorities.
 Cooperatives have been shown to be tremendously effective small-business incubators!

 7. Where will the first store be located?

 While we have no specific locations at this point, we are generally considering Salt Lake City neighborhoods such as Downtown, the Avenues, the University of Utah area, and Sugar House.
 Please feel free to suggest additional areas and/or specific locations!